industrial-edge/iih-semantics-getting-started/docs/Installation.md

 In order to build this infrastructure, we need to have installed the following connectors and apps:

-- SIMATIC S7+ Import Converter
+- Common Import Converter
 - SIMATIC S7+ Connector
-- IIH Core
+- IIH Semantics
-- IIH Configurator
+- Common Configurator

-#### Configure IIH Configurator
+#### Common Configurator

-The SIMATIC S7+ Import Converter converts the export file into a Connectivity Suite Configuration.
+The Common Import Converter converts the export file into a Connectivity Suite Configuration.

-In your IED click IIH Configurator to open it.
+In your IED click Common Configurator to open it.

 1. Go to **Get Data -> Connector Configuration** and click inside the **SIMATIC S7+ Connector** box.
 ![S7Conf1](graphics/iih_s7_conf1.png)

-2. Add the tags by importing the Export.zip file from TIA Portal.
+2. Go to **Tags** and click on **Add data source**
 ![S7Conf2](graphics/iih_s7_conf2.png)

+3. Select the communication protocol and the option **Add from file**
 ![S7Conf3](graphics/iih_s7_conf3.png)

-3. After importing the file make sure to set the **PLC IP address** correctly.
+4. After importing the file make sure to set the **PLC IP address** correctly.
+Then click on **Continue to "Select Tags"**
 ![S7Conf4](graphics/iih_s7_conf4.png)

+5. Per default all tags are preconfigured.
+You can select all and press **Reset Configuration**

-4. Select all the tags needed, choose the Acquisition Cycle, the Access Mode and click **Apply** and then **Import**.
+6. Select all the tags needed, choose the Acquisition Cycle, the Access Mode and click **Apply** and then **Import**.
 ![S7Conf6](graphics/iih_s7_conf6.png)

-5. Select the PLC Connection and then deploy.
+7. Select the PLC Connection and then deploy.
 ![S7Conf8](graphics/iih_s7_conf8.png)

-6. Monitor the connection status in the **Connector Configuration** tab
+8. Monitor the connection status in the **Connector Configuration** tab
 ![S7Conf9](graphics/iih_s7_conf9.png)

 ### Option 2: OPC UA Connector

-OPC UA Connector reads data from PLC OPC UA Server and sends data to the IE Databus where the IIH app will collect it.
+OPC UA Connector reads data from PLC OPC UA Server and sends data to the Databus where the IIH app will collect it.

 In order to build this infrastructure, we need the following connectors and apps:

-- IE Databus
+- Databus
 - OPC UA Connector
-- IIH Registry Service
+- Registry Service
+- Common Import Converter
-- IIH Core
+- IIH Semantics
-- IIH Configurator
+- Common Configurator

-#### Configure the IE Databus
+#### Configure the Databus

 1. Go on you IEM and open the Databus Configurator in the **Data Connections** section